Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Numerical Results

 \subsection{\textbf{Computational Efficiency}}

-Another key motivation is that we hope the proposed method could share the advantages of the direct methods in terms of computational efficiency.
-To provide a comprehensive comparison, see Table \ref{timetable} for the comparison of different methods on training/testing time.
+Another significant motivation for the proposed method lies in its ability for computational efficiency.
+For a comprehensive comparison, we compare the training/testing time of various methods and GFLOPs/parameters of different networks in Table \ref{timetable}.

-The NOSER algorithm requires solving the non-linear PDE systems and the linear adjoint equations recursively for different boundary conditions, therefore its computational demand is typically higher than other direct methods.
-TSDL follows the difference imaging strategy which also needs the computation of the Jacobian and large matrix inversion.
-The D-bar method resorts to solving D-bar integral equations instead of PDEs.
-Here, the original D-bar method uses the CPU-based GMRES iterative algorithm for solving D-bar equations, while the Deep D-bar method and the proposed method will use the GPU-based Richardson iterative algorithm to obtain real-time D-bar reconstructions.